It’s never too late – get your first, second or booster dose of the Covid-19 vaccine at local walk-in clinics.

-If English is not your first language and help is needed, you should use an interpreter to translate the phone call.
+If English is not your first language and help is needed, you should use an interpreter at the appointment.
 Errors that are identified after the registration is complete cannot be easily corrected.

-When you make your booking, you'll be asked for payment by debit or credit card.
+When you make your purchase, you will be asked for a payment by debit or credit card.
 We do not accept cash.

 Tell Us Once is a free service offered by HM Government

 When someone has died, there are lots of things that need to be done, at a time when you probably least feel like doing them.